Gene Hackman: 1956–1969: Career beginnings

 In 1956, Hackman began pursuing an acting career.
 He joined the Pasadena Playhouse in California, where he befriended another aspiring actor, Dustin Hoffman.
-Already seen as outsiders by their classmates, Hackman and Hoffman were voted "the least likely to succeed", and Hackman got the lowest score the Pasadena Playhouse had yet given.
+Seen as outsiders by their classmates, Hackman and Hoffman were voted "the least likely to succeed", and Hackman got the lowest score the Pasadena Playhouse had yet to give.
 Determined to prove them wrong, Hackman moved to New York City.
 A 2004 article in Vanity Fair described Hackman, Hoffman, and Robert Duvall as struggling California-born actors and close friends, sharing New York apartments in various two-person combinations in the 1960s.

-To support himself between acting jobs, Hackman was working at a Howard Johnson's restaurant when he encountered an instructor from the Pasadena Playhouse, who said that his job proved that Hackman "wouldn't amount to anything."
+To support himself between acting jobs, Hackman worked at Howard Johnson's., There, he was encountered by an instructor from the Pasadena Playhouse, who said that Hackman's job at the restaurant proved that he "wouldn't amount to anything."
 A Marine officer who saw him as a doorman said, "Hackman, you're a sorry son of a bitch."
-Rejection motivated Hackman, who said: